aave/aip/content/aips/AIP-add_renFIL_support.md

 **Risk Parameters**

-Given the centralisation of RenFIL it can only be listed as borrow asset
+Given the centralisation of RenFIL it can only be listed as borrow asset.

 Reserve Factor 35%